irpainel-zz/308a2/README.txt

 =====
 IMPORTANT: There is a menu attached with the right-button click to control different parts of the assignment.
-		   The menu changes according to the part of the assignment.

 =====
 ## Controls: